awsdocs/aws-freertos-docs/doc_source/portingguide/afr-porting-mqtt.md

 To officially qualify a device for FreeRTOS, you need to validate the device's ported source code with AWS IoT Device Tester\.
 Follow the instructions in [ Using AWS IoT Device Tester for FreeRTOS](https://docs.aws.amazon.com/freertos/latest/userguide/device-tester-for-freertos-ug.html) in the FreeRTOS User Guide to set up Device Tester for port validation\.
 To test a specific library's port, the correct test group must be enabled in the `device.json` file in the Device Tester `configs` folder\.

 After you set up the coreMQTT library for your device, you can start porting the OTA agent library\.
-See [Porting the OTA library](afr-porting-ota.md) for instructions\.
+See [Porting the AWS IoT over\-the\-air update library](afr-porting-ota.md) for instructions\.

 If your device doesn't support OTA functionality, you can start porting the Bluetooth Low Energy library\.
 See [Porting the Bluetooth Low Energy library](afr-porting-ble.md) for instructions\.

 If your device doesn't support OTA and Bluetooth Low Energy functionality, then you are finished porting and can start the FreeRTOS qualification process\.
-See the [FreeRTOS Qualification Guide](https://docs.aws.amazon.com/freertos/latest/qualificationguide/) for more information\.
+See the [ FreeRTOS Qualification Guide](https://docs.aws.amazon.com/freertos/latest/qualificationguide/) for more information\.